JamesMarxTheThird/Farm-Central-Stock-Take-Web-Application/README.md

 # Farm-Central-Stock-Take-Web-Application

+Please note this application had over 100 files and is over 25mb as a zip, therefore it cannot be uploaded to git.
+Screenshots are attached but a copy of the app can be sent upon request.

 Background

 This C# ASP.NET web application was built to accurately track farmers’ stocks and for employees to view their profiles and items.
 This is all done on a simple UI and doesn’t have issues with accuracy or speed.
 A video demonstrating app use is attached as well as another video showing all the source code of the app.